 Similarly, as waterhemp mature plant densities were manipulated for when weed control measures would be feasible in our experiment design (a few weeks after corn and soybean sowing, after oat harvest, or alfalfa readiness and weather-permitting hay cut), it is implied that effective and efficient weed management when possible was crucial to keep the population of concern from increasing.
 In our experiment, the oat, red clover, and alfalfa in the 3-year and 4-year rotations allowed for more frequent physical weed control at stages that waterhemp could be most vulnerable to severe reproductive potential loss.
+A more comprehensive simulation combining the seed production and mature plant density thresholds could address a suite of more diverse population compositions in the field.

 Appendix